edgaralexanderfr/jcast/README.md

 }, 1000 / 60);
 ```

-The result will be the animation from above.
+The result will be the animation from above, you can check out the full source [here](examples/v0.0.1/demo/index.html) and also see the [running example here](https://edgaralexanderfr.github.io/jcast/examples/v0.0.1/demo/).
 This project is under construction.

 <a name="credits"></a>
 ## Credits